- Almost all snakes in the northern hemisphere breed in the spring from March through May.

 While the size varies, the color of snake eggs is the same throughout the species.
 They are either white, off-white, or sometimes beige.

 Snake eggs aren’t hard like birds’ eggs.
 Their surface is flexible and leathery.
-Some snake eggs even stick together.
+Most snake eggs even stick together.

 What Are the Differences Between Snake Eggs and the Eggs of Other Reptiles?